febeeh/AI-Assistant-OpenAI-MCP-Setup/README.md

-# Simple AI Assistant With OpenAI & MCP Server Setup
+# Build Your AI Assistant With OpenAI & MCP Server

-A Minimal AI assistant setup with OPENAI & MCP Server (Model Context Protocol) tool support and a Gradio chat UI.
-Built with FastAPI, FastMCP, and Gradio.
+An AI assistant setup with OPENAI & MCP Server (Model Context Protocol) tool support and a Gradio chat UI.
+Built with FastAPI, FastMCP, and Gradio.This setup is fully customizable—follow the instructions to adapt it to your own environment.

 ## Architecture